virtuozzo/cloudscripting-docs/docs/reference/docker-actions.md

   }
 }
 ```
-where
+Here:
-- */example-path* - volume path
+- */example-path* - path to place the volume at a target node
-- `sourcePath` - optional parameter.
-Default value - volume path. (*/example-path* in this example)
+- `sourcePath [optional]` - the default value repeats volume path (*/example-path* in our sample)
-- `sourceNodeId` - any available user node.
-Optinal in case of using `sourceNodeGroup`
+- `sourceNodeId` -  node identifier the volume should be mounted from (optional in case of the `sourceNodeGroup` parameter using)
-- `sourceHost` - only for external mounts.
-Optional.
+- `sourceHost [optional]` - parameter for <u>external mounts</u> usage
-- `readOnly` - default value *false*
+- `readOnly` - defines write data permissions at source node; the default value is `false`
-- `sourceNodeGroup` - any avaliable `nodeGroup` in environment.
-Volumes will be defined by master node.
-Optional in case of using `sourceNodeId`.
+- `sourceNodeGroup` - any available nodeGroup within source environment (ignored if the `sourceNodeId` parameter is specified).
+The list of mounted volumes is defined by a master node.

-In case using not full source node volumes list `volumes` can be added.
+In case not all source node volumes are required to be mounted, the particular ones can be specified:
 ```
 [
   {